aws-ia/terraform-aws-eks-blueprints/docs/add-ons/kubecost.md

 For complete project documentation, please visit the [Kubecost documentation site](https://www.kubecost.com/).

+Note: If your cluster is version 1.23 or later, you must have the [Amazon EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) installed on your cluster.

 ## Usage

 Kubecost can be deployed by enabling the add-on via the following.